BrentPease1/alan/README.md

 __________________________________________________________________________________________________________________________________________

 ## Abstract
-Light pollution disrupts natural light–dark cues that organisms use as timetables for life.
-While studies—typically focusing on individual species—have documented earlier morning onset of bird vocalization in light-polluted landscapes, a synthesis of light pollution effects across species, space, and seasons is lacking.
-We used a global acoustic dataset of more than 60 million vocal detections, representing 583 diurnal bird species, to synthesize effects of light pollution on avian vocalization timing.
-Averaged across species, space, and seasons, light pollution prolonged avian vocal activity by approximately 50 minutes.
-Light pollution responses were strongest for species with large eyes, open nests, migratory habits, and large ranges, and moreover were strongest during the breeding season.
-Prolonged activity may confer negative, neutral, or positive fitness effects; documenting these fitness effects and curbing light pollution are formidable challenges for 21st-century conservation.
+Light pollution disrupts light–dark cues that organisms use as timetables for life.
+While studies, typically focusing on individual species, have documented earlier morning onset of bird vocalization in light-polluted landscapes, a synthesis of light pollution effects across species, space, and seasons is lacking.
+We used a global acoustic dataset of more than 60 million detections, representing 583 diurnal bird species, to synthesize effects of light pollution on avian vocalization.
+On average, light pollution prolonged vocal activity by 50 minutes.
+Light pollution responses were strongest for species with large eyes, open nests, migratory habits, and large ranges, and during the breeding season.
+Prolonged activity may confer negative, neutral, or positive fitness effects; documenting these fitness effects and curbing light pollution are challenges for 21st-century conservation.

  $~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~$ <img src="https://github.com/BrentPease1/alan/blob/main/Results/Figures/figure_02.png" width="600" />